 What do blood pressure numbers mean?

 Your blood pressure reading is expressed with two numbers; for example, 120/80.
 Blood pressure varies to meet your body’s needs.
 If your blood pressure is consistently above 140/90 mmHg (or 130/80 mmHg if you have diabetes) it is important you discuss with your doctor and consider your other risk factors.

 If the reading is high, your doctor may measure your blood pressure on a number of occasions.
 You may be asked to monitor your blood pressure at home.
-There are a number of different blood pressure devices you may use to do this.
 Talk to your doctor about what is best for you.